 Slip & Fall Lawyers in Boston

-Our Massachusetts premises liability attorneys know there are many potential defects on walking surfaces that may cause a slip-and-fall injury.
+Our Boston slip and fall attorneys know there are many potential defects on walking surfaces that may cause an injury.
 However, not every slip-and-fall injury is compensable.
 It’s critical in these cases to ascertain some key facts right from the beginning, such as:

 - Did the property owner create the hazard?